fharms/camel-jpa-entitymanager/README.md

-# Camel Entity Manager (DRAFT)
+# Camel Entity Manager

 Camel comes with a [JPA module](http://camel.apache.org/jpa.html) for using JPA within a route, by simply using the URI format "jpa:entityClassName[?options]".
 This make it real easy to make CRUD operation with Camel.
-But accessing the entity manager and join it with with current route transaction is a little more tricky, and require some manual work.
+Accessing the entity manager and join it with with current route transaction is a little more tricky, and require some manual work.

 The CamelEntityManager is a annotation that serves the purpose, to inject a EntityManager into a bean